Posted on October 8th, 2024

 Importantly, this evolved approach not only assists in adapting to reduced commissions but also reinforces the overall value you provide.
 Increasing your digital footprint can bridge the gap between reduced commission structures while continuing to foster significant engagement.
 By focusing on both innovative commission structures and an advanced digital strategy, your business can deal with these changing conditions with agility.

 Whether you are seeking an experienced real estate agent or exploring selling services, our team at Charnat Homes, LLC offers tailored real estate solutions to fit your needs.
-Located proudly in Freeport, our breadth of services extends throughout various communities.
+With experience in markets on LONG ISLAND, BROOKLYN OR QUEENS, our breadth of services extends throughout various communities.
 Our experienced professionals are keen to assist with a variety of property listings and selling strategies.